N4IR0/new-classpage/README.md

     [ ] create an admin backend
     [ ] notify integration
         [ ] email when homework or tests are near
-        [ ] parse emails from teachers for dropped lessons or homework
+        [ ] email when someone change the substitution plan

 Stage 4